MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-preview-overview.md

 The AKS on Azure Stack HCI 23H2 workflow is as follows:

-1. During the deployment of Azure Stack HCI cluster, all infrastructure components including the Arc Resource Bridge, Custom Location, and the Kubernetes Extension for the AKS Arc operator are automatically created and configured.
+1. The deployment of an Azure Stack HCI cluster automatically creates and configures all infrastructure components, including the Arc Resource Bridge, custom location, and the Kubernetes extension for the AKS Arc operator.
 1. Assign built-in RBAC roles for the AKS Arc cluster.
 1. Create AKS Arc virtual networks.
 1. Create AKS Arc clusters on Azure Stack HCI 23H2.